 Sicily is the largest Mediterranean island located just off the coast of southern Italy.
 This island has a strong sense of Mediterranean culture as well as a diverse mix of Greek temples, Baroque palazzos, and Norman churches.
 There is much to do there, check this guide to the best places to visit in Sicily, and you will be amazed.
 Relax on one of many beautiful beaches along the southern coast or trek to Mount Etna, one of Europe’s active volcanoes.
 Sicily has a mild to hot climate, making it an attractive destination all year round for sun-seekers.

 Stretching across Northern Italy is the Italian Lake District, composed of five major lakes each with unique distinctions.
-The landscape surrounding the lakes is compiled of both flat plains and rugged peaks.
+The landscape surrounding the lakes is composed of both flat plains and rugged peaks.
 Combining attractive scenery with good weather ensures the Italian lake district should be top of the list when visiting Italy.
 There are plenty of accommodation options surrounding the lakes for all budgets and plenty of activities to do on the lakes including boat rides offered by many companies all around the lakes.

 For more travel inspiration read all our Italian guides and blog posts here!